• Skip to primary navigation

 sauerkraut in wooden bowl with fork.

 An important tenant of a nourished kitchen is the regular practice of lacto-fermenting foods.
-And we have a growing plethora of those foods with fermented jalapenos, salsa, and cherry tomatoes to start with.
+And we have a growing plethora of those foods with fermented jalapenos, salsa, and cherry tomatoes.

 Cultures around the world have their traditional and favorite ferments.
-Sauerkraut is one of the most ancient of ferments, with recipes differing wildly amongst various eastern European and Asian regions.
+Sauerkraut is one of the most ancient ferments, with recipes differing wildly amongst various Eastern European and Asian regions.

-Some recipes include caraway seeds, while others add shredded carrots or apples for additional flavor.
+Some recipes include caraway seeds like in this red cabbage sauerkraut; others add shredded carrots or apples for additional flavor.
+Hello, spicy sauerkraut with ginger and garlic!

 But buckle up.
 This post is long but packed with very important information.
 For your convenience, you can jump to recipe above or click through any of the table of contents links below.
 But there is valuable information in the body of the post, so grab yourself a warm cup of tea and get comfortable.